SAP-archive/teched2020-DAT262/README.md

     - [Exercise 2.2 - Using a custom ABAP Operator to verify your Delta Replication of EPM Sales Orders](exercises/ex2#exercise-22-sub-exercise-2-description)

-You can also find the exercise documentation [here](exercises/myPDFDoc.pdf).

 ## How to obtain support